Sierra Nevada Bighorn Sheep

 Habits and Lifestyle

-Sierra Nevada bighorn sheep are gregarious, with group size and composition depending on gender and season.
-Spatial segregation by gender occurs outside of the mating season.
-Bighorn sheep ewes generally remain with the same band in which they were born.
-Males older than 2 years of age remain apart from females and younger males for most of the year.
-During the late fall and winter, the groups come together and concentrate in suitable winter habitat.
+Sierra Nevada bighorn sheep are social and live in groups.
+The group size and composition depend on gender and season.
+Bighorn sheep females (ewes) generally remain with the same herd in which they were born.
+Males older than two years of age remain apart from females and younger males for most of the year.
+During the late fall and winter, the groups come together and concentrate on suitable winter habitat.
 During this time, males compete for dominance with behaviors like horn clashes.
-Breeding takes place in late fall, generally November and December.
-Lambing occurs between late April and early July on safe, precipitous, rocky slopes; most lambs in the Sierra Nevada are born in May and June.
-Ewes and lambs often occupy steep terrain that provides a diversity of exposures and slopes for escape cover.

 Diet and Nutrition

-Sierra bighorn are ruminant herbivores with four-chambered stomachs.
-Bighorn are primarily grazers, consuming various grasses, forbs, and woody vegetation depending on season and location.
-Naturally occurring mineral licks provide necessary minerals for bone and muscle growth.
+Sierra Nevada bighorn sheep are ruminant herbivores (graminivores).
+They are primarily grazers, consuming various grasses, forbs, and woody vegetation depending on season and location.
+They often visit naturally occurring mineral licks which provide necessary minerals for bone and muscle growth.
+In the spring and summer, Sierra Nevada bighorn sheep primarily feed on grasses and forbs, while in the fall and winter, they shift their diet to include more woody vegetation.

 Population